thecarsun/thecarsun/README.md

 - 🤖 Sr. Technical Program Manager
 - ⚒️ Working on Gen AI
 - 🛖 Currently in southern California (transplant from the Bay Area - *510 iykyk*)
-- 🔍 I'm looking for tech communities to join in (OC, LA)

 **_Personal life_**: